 These short essay questions cover a lot of ground: your professional path and goals, your alignment with the program’s core values, and who you are as a person.
 So you will need to do a lot of reflection to be able to choose the right stories/ examples to showcase your candidacy in the best manner.
 Make every word count and be as succinct, clear, and concise as you can.

 Let’s take closer look at each of these questions:

 Essay 1.
 Define your short-term post-MBA career goals.
 How are your professional strengths, past experience, and personal attributes aligned with these goals?
-(300 word limit)
+(300-word limit)

-This is pretty straightforward career goals essay question with emphasis on short term post MBA goals.
+This is a pretty straightforward career goals essay question with emphasis on short term post-MBA goals.
 You should begin the essay with a clear statement of your short term career plans.
 Please be specific about the position/ job title and industry that you plan to seek immediately after MBA.
 Also, consider naming 1-2 firms that you aim to join after MBA.
 Even though the question doesn’t ask you to discuss your long term, goals you may still briefly mention (if space permits) how you plan to progress from your short term goal to a long term vision.

 Then go ahead and address the second part of the question explaining how your professional experiences and strengths are aligned with this short-term goal, Discuss how your professional experiences and the skills acquired have propelled you to your desired career path.
 While detailing your professional experience, make sure to focus on your specific professional strengths (quantitative skills, communication skills etc.) and personal attributes (cultural flexibility, perseverance, etc.).
-Then you can wrap up the essay with a comment on how the specific resources of Goizueta MBA program will help you achieve your post MBA aspirations.
+Then you can wrap up the essay with a comment on how the specific resources of Goizueta MBA program will help you achieve your post-MBA aspirations.

 How to structure your essay?